dhellmann/pymotw/PyMOTW/bz2/index.rst

 Writing Compressed Files
 ========================

-The BZ2File class can be used to write to and read from bzip2-compressed files using the usual methods for writing and reading data.
+:class:`BZ2File` can be used to write to and read from bzip2-compressed files using the usual methods for writing and reading data.
 To write data into a compressed file, open the file with mode ``'w'``.